-During the quarter, we expect to have several guest speakers.
+During the quarter, we will have a wonderful guest speaker.
 Guest speakers bring to life the practice of marketing management and give us a feel for the day-to-day decisions facing marketing managers.
+I am excited for us to have a wonderful local CMO visit us this quarter!